-Neodymium magnets have poor resistance to corrosion and they can also corrode from the inside-out if proper pre-treatment processes are not followed.
-Oftentimes, multi-layer Nickel-Copper-Nickel plating is applied to prevent failure from corrosion, but this preventative technique may not be sufficient for all applications.
+Neodymium magnets have poor resistance to corrosion and can also corrode from the inside-out if proper pre-treatment processes are not followed.
+Often, multi-layer Nickel-Copper-Nickel plating is applied to prevent failure from corrosion, but this preventative technique may not be sufficient for all applications.

-*Fully dense Neodymium Iron Boron is made with a powdered metal process.
+Fully dense* Neodymium Iron Boron is made with a powdered metal process.
 The quality of the powder dramatically impacts the resulting Neo magnet’s magnetic performance as well as environmental tolerance.
-Appropriately sized, well-formed powder grains which have little un-reacted constituent elements will result in highly performing magnets.
+Appropriately sized, well-formed powder grains with minimal un-reacted constituent elements will result in highly performing magnets.
 Even magnets made with ideal powder will still have some un-reacted components which will oxidize or rust.
 (Poorly made magnets may oxidize from the inside out.)

 The Neo alloy, magnet geometry, and corrosion inhibiting layer work in concert to extend the operational life of the magnet.
 Dura has compiled minimum performance characteristics of various coating and plating options for Neo magnets based on the ASTM B117 Salt Fog testing method.
 This method is only for evaluating Neo magnets which have a corrosion inhibiting layer.